 “Within a 10-year investment horizon, there will be good times and bad times, so it makes sense to then tilt [the portfolio] depending on what’s happening within in areas such as company earnings, monetary policy, or fiscal policy.”

-If long-term strategic asset allocation is the engine to get you to your destination, the near-term tactical tweaking of the portfolio is the fine-tuning to boost performance: turning the asset class dials up or down to take advantage of near-term opportunities and market shifts, to which Ben adds is “more of a journey, adjusting elements over time”.
+If long-term strategic asset allocation is the engine to get you to your destination, then near-term tactical tweaking of the portfolio is the fine-tuning to boost performance: turning the asset class dials up or down to take advantage of near-term opportunities and market shifts, to which Ben adds is “more of a journey, adjusting elements over time”.

-How expensive are multi-asset portfolios?
+How expensive is multi-asset investing?

 Ben tells me that at Tilney they charge a 0.75% management fee for its DIY investor range, plus the underlying cost of the funds.
 This means that as it stands at the end of April 2020, the ongoing charges figure (OCF) – the total cost to the investor – was 2.14% for the adventurous portfolio and 2.18% for the defensive.

-For more active portfolios look to the share dealing services.
+In conclusion, for more active portfolios look to the share dealing services.
 Tilney’s Active Portfolio range – available to DIY investors in the form of its Ready Made Portfolios – are available in their platform Tilney Bestinvest.

 If you want something cheaper, an alternative could lie with the robo-adviser platforms: Wealthify, Nutmeg, Wealth Simple, and the like.